molpopgen/fwdpy/_build/html/_sources/README.rst.txt

 * Update how samples are taken from populations, reflecting a bug fix in fwdpp 0.4.9 that made the Cython wrappers in this package incorrect.
+* Population objects in types.hpp now have serialization/deserialization functions.
+* Single-parameter constructors for population objects in types.hpp are now "explicit".

 0.0.3
 -----------------
 * Change from std::thread to std::async for concurrency.